10 Best Appendix Carry Holsters (AIWB Holster) in 2023 Review

 Tulster intentionally undercut the trigger guard to allow you to get a higher grip on your gun and allow the magazine to be released when the firearm is completely holstered.
 They also removed all the extra material between the muzzle and retention screw to make it sleeker and to prevent it from digging into the body or thigh.

-Note: 1.75-inch clips sold separately if you’d prefer that over the 1.5-inch clip.
-There are also soft loops available with pull the dot directional snaps the prevent the holster from accident releasing from the best.
+Note: 1.75-inch clips are sold separately if you’d prefer that over the 1.5-inch clip.
+There are also soft loops available with pull-the-dot directional snaps that prevent the holster from accidentally releasing from the best.

 • Fully covered trigger